-The school day starts at 9:00am, and pupils will be in their classroom, ready to begin lessons at this time; therefore, pupils will be expected to be on the school site between 8:50am and 9:00am.
-Pupils will have a morning break at 10:30am, which will last until 10.50am, and a lunch break at 12:15pm, which will last until 1:15pm - pupils will be expected to have returned from each break and be ready to recommence learning at the stated times.
+The school day starts at 9:00am, and pupils will be in their classroom, ready to begin lessons at this time; therefore, pupils will be expected to be on the school site by 8:55am.
+Pupils will have a morning break at 10:30am, which will last until 10.50am, and a lunch break at 12:15pm, which will last until 1:20pm - pupils will be expected to have returned from each break and be ready to recommence learning at the stated times.